Past Events

 Contact: David Orlovich | david.orlovich@otago.ac.nz

-A talk by David Lyttle.
-A photographic survey of the alpine plants found in the Otago/Southland region (or at least the places I have visited recently)!
+A talk by Dr David Orlovich, The University of Otago.
+A slide show and research talk highlighting the beautiful fungi that grow in Nothofagus forests in NZ.
 At the Zoology Benham Building, 346 Great King Street, behind the Zoology car park by the Captain Cook Hotel.
 Use the main entrance of the Benham Building to get in and go to the Benham Seminar Room, Rm.
 215, 2nd floor.
 Please be prompt as we have to hold the door open.